Gravitational Waves from Confinement in $SU(N)$ Yang-Mills Theory: GW Parameters

 From \cref{Nucleation rate def}, the quantity of primary importance in the determination of $T_{\text{n}}$ is $S_3/T$.
 In \cref{fig: S_3/T plots}, we plot $S_3/T$ for $N=6$ and $N=20$ against $\tau$, with

 using both the thin-wall approximation and the PLM.
 Near the critical temperature, these curves are in agreement, as one would expect given that the critical bubble configuration is thin for temperatures just below $T_{\text{c}}$.
 Since it diverges both at $T = 0$ and $T = T_{\text{c}}$, the thin-wall formula for $S_3/T$ from \cref{S_3 thin-wall final} has a minimum at some temperature in the range $0 < T < T_{\text{c}} $.
 Conversely, the fitted Polyakov loop effective potentials from \cref{Potential temperature ansatz} exhibit a temperature $0 < T_{\text{min}} < T_{\text{c}}$ at which $S_3/T$ vanishes.
 This is the temperature below which the deconfined phase no longer exists as a metastable state.
 As in the thin-wall approximation, $S_3/T$ from the PLM also diverges at $T = T_{\text{c}}$, and it is therefore a monotonically increasing function of $T$.
 This demonstrates that the curves in \cref{fig: S_3/T plots} have to disagree at lower temperatures.
+Notably, the existence of a minimum temperature was also observed with other methods including holography for the confinement phase transition \cite{Gursoy:2008za, Guersoy2009, Buchel:2021yay, Morgante2023, Mishra:2024ehr, Agrawal:2025xul}.

 To show that the thin-wall approximation breaks down in the large-$N$ limit, we highlight two pieces of evidence.
 Firstly, consider the profile of the PLM critical bubble as $N$ increases in \cref{fig: Large-N bounce}.
 From the scaling of the interface tension, which resulted in a kinetic term scaling with $N^2$, the three-dimensional action of \cref{S_3 final} scales as $N^2$.
 To satisfy $\Gamma/H^4 \sim 1$, the nucleation temperature must decrease with $N$, see \cref{fig: S_3/T plots}.
 With greater supercooling, the critical bubble configuration decreases in radius, and the wall thickens.
 In this picture, the thin-wall approximation is rendered obsolete as the Euclidean action simply cannot be approximated by contributions from an infinitesimal wall and the bulk volume.